Broken Bones can be More Serious than You May Think

 • Arthritis; and

-• Unequal leg length leading to back pain.
+• Unequal leg length which can lead to back pain.

 • Significant and permanent loss of an important bodily function;